 If you participate in all parts and complete all tasks that are included in a course module, you will receive a certificate of completion after the end of the course module.

 Tuition at Sankt Ignatios is free for everyone with citizenship or residence permit in Sweden or another EU country.
-However, we do charge a service fee for studies at the college or folk high school.
+However, we do charge a service fee for studies at the college or community college.
 For distance courses this fee is SEK 400 per semester.
 The service fee covers insurance and administration, among other things.
 The service fee does not cover course literature, which is the participant's own responsibility to acquire.

 Participants of this course who are Swedish citizens are eligible to apply for student loans and grants via The Swedish Board of Student Finance (CSN).
 In some cases, participants who are not Swedish citizens but who have a residence permit in Sweden may also be eligible to apply for student loans and grants via CSN.
 Applicants must be prepared to validate their eligibility by providing documentation detailing previous education, since this will determine the outcome of their application for student financial aid.